 - Sell the jewelry.
 If you were left antique or vintage diamond engagement rings, gold wedding rings, tennis bracelets, earrings, necklaces, watches or other fine gemstones, you can sell it yourself online for a fair price, quickly.
 Worthy.com is a reputable online auction site, with an A+ rating with BBB rating, and hundreds of positive reviews.
 For lower-priced gold and diamond jewelry CashForGoldUSA has been found to pay 3X its competitors, has a BBB rating of A+ and pays within 24 hours.

 - Invest an inheritance.
-If you or your child inherited any money from the estate, or any estate liquidation, be sure to invest that cash — not just park it in a savings account.
-Learn more about how to start investing in this post.
+If you or your child inherited any money from the estate, or any estate liquidation, be sure to invest that cash to build wealth — not just park it in a savings account.

 - Plan for your own future.
 Chances are, your parent did not take all the necessary steps for making their passing, and post-passing as conflict- and hassle-free for their loved ones.
 Take steps now to create your own up-to-date estate plan, and research long-term-care insurance and planning.